asvyazhin/CSS-guideline/README.md

 ---

 #Common rules for HTML

-Preferable to use html5.
+We should use HTML5 doctype:
 ```html
 <!DOCTYPE html>
 ```

-In the tag \<link\> and \<script\> to reference the CSS and Javascript respectively, there is no need for the type attribute, it can be omitted.
+In the tag \<link\> and \<script\> to reference the CSS and JavaScript respectively, there is no need for the type attribute, it can be omitted.

 ```html
 <!-- Not recommended -->